GenericMappingTools/pygmt/doc/ecosystem.md

 on geometric types.
 Geometric operations are performed by [Shapely][].
 GeoPandas further depends on [pyogrio][] for file access and [Matplotlib][] for plotting.

-PyGMT doesn't directly rely on GeoPandas, but provides support of GeoPandas's data structure, {class}`geopandas.GeoDataFrame` and {class}`geopandas.GeoSeries`, which can be directly used in data processing and plotting functions/methods of PyGMT.
+PyGMT doesn't directly rely on GeoPandas, but provides support of GeoPandas's two main data structure, {class}`geopandas.GeoDataFrame` and {class}`geopandas.GeoSeries`, which can be directly used in data processing and plotting functions/methods of PyGMT.

 #### contextily